ansible/receptor/docs/source/roadmap/receptor_roadmap_index.rst

 You can submit feedback on the current roadmap in multiple ways:
 - Create issue on github in ansible/receptor

-See `Ansible communication channels <https://github.com/ansible/ansible-documentation/blob/devel/docs/docsite/rst/community/communication.rst>`_ for details on how to join and use the email lists and chat channels.
+Go to `Ansible forum <https://forum.ansible.com/>`_ to join the community discussions.

 .. toctree::
    :maxdepth: 1